ghi-electronics/Documentation/software/tinyclr/tutorials/file-system.md

 Tiny File System(TFS) can be used to access any memory storage as a file system.
 All that is needed is a basic driver to Read, Write, and Erase these storages.

-Below is an example that uses the external QSPI flash through TFS.
-It automatically sets the size appropriately depending on whether the deployment is extended or not, as explained on the [External Flash](external-memory.md) page.
+Below is an example that uses the external flash through TFS.

 > [!Note]
 > This example requires the `GHIElectronics.TinyCLR.IO.TinyFileSystem`